 Since the pandemic began, digital learning has accelerated around the world.
 It’s not new.
-In a 2019 Gallup and NewSchools Venture Fund report, 89% of students in grades 3-12 reported using digital learning in school, and 71% said they’d used it outside of school.
+In a 2019 Gallup and NewSchools Venture Fund report, 89% of students in grades 3-12 reported using digital curriculum for schools, and 71% said they’d used it outside of school.
 Digital learning tools offer learners access to “transformative learning opportunities” (Calderon and Carlson, 2019).
 Let’s take it a step further and talk about digital curriculum as one of those tools.

 Digital curriculum helps educators streamline differentiation opportunities, to personalize and pinpoint where learners are in their learning.
 Learners have access to content that they need and can work at the pace that is most effective for them.
 Most digital curriculum contains or allows for checks for understanding (CFU) that provide insight to learners and educators (and parents) about both learner success and progress.
 As learners see and understand their progress, their agency increases with multiple opportunities to own their learning and reflect on what they know and don’t know and what they need to learn next.
 Learners of all levels and with diverse needs can be supported with a digital curriculum.